-Laura Sutherland highlights the best Christmas markets in Europe, including where to go, what to buy and where to stay
+With the festive season setting in, we round up the best Christmas markets in the UK and Europe.
+Plus where to go, what to buy and where to stay this December.

 Like timekeeping and pretzels, celebrating the festive season is something Germany excels at.
 So where better to go for seasonal feel-good vibes than the capital’s famous Christmas market?